albertoarena/laravel-event-sourcing-generator/README.md

 [⬆️ Go to TOC](#table-of-contents)

 Default primary key is `uuid`.
-That will work with Aggregate Root class.
+That will work with Aggregate class.

 It is possible to use `id` as primary key: